Supporting your team in the virtual world isn't easy. Let us help.

 - Contact Us: Call or e-mail Claire Athey, Employment Consultant at 519-497-3103 firstname.lastname@example.org.

-- Hiring co-op students - postsecondary institutions in WR can help you navigate the process and access funding
+- Hiring co-op students - navigating the process and accessing funding

 - Additional resources to help you fund student wages: